holepunchto/pear-docs/guide/debugging-a-pear-terminal-app.md.md

 # Debugging A Pear Terminal Application

-It is easy to debug Pear Desktop Applications because it comes included with devtools.
-That is not the case with a Terminal Application so some steps are needed.
+Debugging Pear Terminal Applications is different than debugging Desktop Applications because they do not come with a UI.
+Instead a few steps are needed.

-Use [Pear Inspect](https://github.com/holepunchto/pear-inspect) together with Pear Desktop and use any DevTools-supporting
+Use [Pear Inspect](https://github.com/holepunchto/pear-inspect) together with the Pear Runtime Desktop and use any tool that supports DevTools like Chrome.

 ## Step 1.
 Install pear-inspect